 Use Code Blocks to add custom code to a page, blog post, sidebar, footer, or other content area.
 Code Blocks are good options if you want to embed third-party widgets or customize pages beyond what's possible with other blocks.
 You can also use Code Blocks to render HTML and Markdown or display code snippets.

-To learn more about choosing the best block for your custom content, visit Embed Blocks vs. Code Blocks.
+To learn more about choosing the best block for your custom content, visit Adding custom code to your site.

 On all plans, Code Blocks support plain text, HTML, Markdown, and CSS code surrounded by <style></style> tags.